davestewart/davestewart-content/content/blog/programming/msal-vue/index.md

 In this post I'll:

 - cover a long list of [MSAL gotchas](#msal-gotchas)
-- share a no-fluff, modular [Vue demo](https://github.com/davestewart/msal-vue-demo) you can use as a jumping-off point
+- share a no-fluff, modular [MSAL / Vue Demo](https://github.com/davestewart/msal-vue-demo)
-- walk through the [steps I took](#vue-with-msal-demo) to get it working
+- walk through the [steps I took](#msal-vue-demo) to get it working

 ## MSAL gotchas